Canada–United States border: Security measures

 Residents of both nations who own property adjacent to the border are forbidden to build within the 6 m boundary vista without permission from the International Boundary Commission.
 They are required to report such construction to their respective governments.

 All persons crossing the border are required to report to the customs agency of the country they have entered.
 Where necessary, fences or vehicle blockades are used.
 In remote areas, where staffed border crossings are not available, there are hidden sensors on roads, trails, railways, and wooded areas, which are located near crossing points.
 There is no border zone; the U.S. Customs and Border Protection routinely sets up checkpoints as far as 100 mi into U.S. territory.

 In August 2020, the United States constructed 3.8 km of short cable fencing along the border between Abbotsford, British Columbia, and Whatcom County, Washington.

 Identification

-Prior to 2007, American and Canadian citizens were only required to produce a birth certificate and driver's license/government-issued identification card when crossing the Canada–United States border.
+Before 2007, American and Canadian citizens were only required to produce a birth certificate and driver's license/government-issued identification card when crossing the Canada–United States border.

 However, in late 2006, the U.S. Department of Homeland Security (DHS) announced the final rule of the Western Hemisphere Travel Initiative (WHTI), which pertained to new identification requirements for travelers entering the United States.
 This rule, which marked the first phase of the initiative, was implemented on January 23, 2007, specifying six forms of identification acceptable for crossing the U.S. border (depending on mode):